figmentdragon/creativity-architecture/inc/wp-toolkit/README.md

 Installation
 ------------

 Clone this repository to a subfolder in your theme folder.
-Copy "MYTHEME_wp_toolkit.example.php" to a location outside of this folder but within your theme folder.
-Include it i.e. by using `require_once('MYTHEME_wp_toolkit.php')` in your functions.php file.
+Copy "THEMENAME_wp_toolkit.example.php" to a location outside of this folder but within your theme folder.
+Include it i.e. by using `require_once('THEMENAME_wp_toolkit.php')` in your functions.php file.

-Adjust the paths and comment those components from your "my_MYTHEME_wp_toolkit.php" that you don't need.
+Adjust the paths and comment those components from your "my_THEMENAME_wp_toolkit.php" that you don't need.

 To include snippets copy the respective .example.php files from snippets/ to a location in your theme folder and change their content according to your needs.